-WHAT CAN YOU DO,

-to help the families and communities you serve:
+and communities you serve?

 Actions for Living in a Healthy Home

 Family Health and Safety

-To ensure safety in a home from the dangers of Carbon Monoxide, it is important to advise families:
+To ensure safety in a home from the dangers of Carbon Monoxide, it is essential to advise families to:

-Go outside right away if they hear a smoke or CO alarm.
-Go outside right away if they smell natural gas.
-Treat any alarm as an emergency.
-Never ignore it.

-If necessary; Call 911 from a phone outside of your home and seek medical attention as needed.
+Go outside right away if they hear a smoke or CO alarm or if they smell natural gas.
+Families should be taught to treat any alarm as an emergency and never ignore it.
+They should then call 911 from a phone outside of their home and seek medical attention as needed.

-Read the owner’s manual for all appliances and follow all instructions.
+Read the manuals for all appliances and follow all instructions.

-Have a contractor service home furnaces, chimneys, and appliances yearly.
+Engage the services of a company that services home furnaces, chimneys, and appliances yearly.

 Vent all heating appliances outside and avoid blocking air openings or exhaust vents.

-Turn off any appliance that is not working right and call a qualified contractor.
+Turn off any appliance that is not working right and call a qualified contractor or repair company.

 Never operate grills, generators or anything with an engine inside a home, garage, or basement.

 Always start lawn mowers, snow blowers and all yard equipment outdoors.

-Never use the kitchen stove or oven to heat a home.
+Never use the kitchen stove or oven to heat their home.
+There may be programs to help families get or keep heat on in their home during cold weather days.
+Have them contact their local health department, community action agency, or city housing office to inquire what services may be available locally.

 Turn on the kitchen exhaust fan when using a gas oven or stove, and leave it on after it’s done for a half hour or more.
-There may be programs to help you get or keep heat on in your home during cold weather days.
-Contact your local health department or city housing office to inquire what services may be available to you locally!